The Boot Repair Company was formed from two family businesses with long-standing reputations for excellence in boot, shoe and leather repairs.

 A New Partnership

-When Tom and his father Gerald were offered the opportunity to supply their boot repair and boot making services to the Ministry of Defense, they approached Eric Wilson’s son Chris, who had taken over from his father at Charles Birch Ltd, to form a new partnership.
+When Tom and his father Gerald were offered the opportunity to supply their boot repair and boot making services to the Ministry of Defence, they approached Eric Wilson’s son Chris, who had taken over from his father at Charles Birch Ltd, to form a new partnership.

 The Boot Repair Company Ltd was born in 2011.
 The business has gone from strength to strength supplying the tri-services including the Household Cavalry’s riding boots, Jack boots and the Queens Guards drill boots.
 Read more about the Boot Repair Company here.